Let’s Talk 800-528-4058

 • Is resistant to the stresses common during handling and transport

 These regulatory guidelines do not define a lower limit for size, but the ISO does note that IBCs smaller than 0.25 cubic meters (250 liters) are rare and may require specific tests to determine suitability.
 An IBC can be used as a returnable vessel and refilled multiple times or designed as a single-use container to be disposed of after transport of the enclosed material is completed.
-An IBC may also contain a liner that acts as a protective layer between the transported material and the outer wall of the IBC.

 It should also be noted that these definitions pertain to IBCs that are used to transport non-hazardous materials.
 There are additional regulations for hazardous materials that are subject to additional scrutiny regarding the integrity and safety of the IBC totes.
 A good summary of these considerations can be found in 49 CFR 173.35 – Hazardous Materials in IBCs.